guilhermeleitao2002/ChargIST/README.md

 2. **User Account**: Create an account and log in, or use the app without signing in (but then you won't have access to the Favorites functionality)
 3. **Browse Stations**: View charging stations on the map, tap markers for details
 4. **Add Stations**: Use the floating action button to add new charging stations
-5. **Search**: Use the search function to filter stations by various criteria
+5. **Search**: Use the search function to filter and sort stations by various criteria
 6. **Change Details**: tap any given Charging Slot to change its speed and connector type information

 ## Project Structure